 So how do you build a food brand?

-So, if you’re looking to do food PR, here’s our guide to foodservice public relations:
+So, if you’re looking to do food and drink PR, here’s our guide to foodservice public relations:

 - What is PR?